स्वाध्याय

 Each text is fully available in both languages, with transliterated Sanskrit to aid pronunciation and study.
 The glossary covers over 139 terms with etymology and usage in practice.

-The complete corpus spans 3,751 pages and covers more than 1,600 individual texts (ślokas, sūtras, dhāraṇās).
+The complete corpus spans over 4,000 pages and covers nearly 2,000 individual texts (ślokas, sūtras, dhāraṇās).
 Everything is published under CC BY-SA 4.0 — free to use, share and adapt with attribution.

 Who makes it